reactwg/react-native-releases/docs/guide-release-process.md

 # General Release Process

 > [!Note]
-> This document is to give an overview of how to release a React Native release and specifically calls out gotchas.
-Releasing a release candidate generally follows the same flow but has some variation and is covered in detail in its own [guide](./guide-release-candidate-cut.md)
+> This documents the steps to releasing a stable React Native release.
+>
+> Release candidates will generally follow the same steps but have some pre- and post- work, depending on if you're cutting, doing a patch, or promoting a release candidate to stable.
+>
+> Follow the dedicated release candidate [guide](./guide-release-candidate-cut.md) for more detail.
+Generally only Meta releasers will be doing release candidate releases.

 ## Release Steps